COFFEE - ITS ADVANTAGES AND DISADVANTAGES

 fatigue and exhaustion.

 Š Toxic chemical additives.
-Most decaffeinated coffee and some “coffee blends” contain added chemicals that are used to remove the caffeine, add flavor, or other reasons.
+Most decaffeinated coffee and some “coffee blends” contain added chemicals that are used to remove the caffeine, add flavor, or for other purposes.
 If one wishes to drink decaffeinated coffee, Nestle’s and perhaps one or two other brands claim to use a water decaffeination process without chemicals.

 Š Diabetes.
 Many Type II diabetics love their coffee, and it worsens their condition significantly.
 It does this through dehydration, adrenal stimulation, and perhaps other ways.
 For more on this, please read Diabetes on this site.